General Motors Company (GM) Stock: A Study of the Market Performance

-In the past week, GM stock has gone down by -9.10%, with a monthly gain of 7.87% and a quarterly plunge of -1.98%.
-The volatility ratio for the week is 3.52%, and the volatility levels for the last 30 days are 3.26% for General Motors Company The simple moving average for the last 20 days is -3.76% for GM stock, with a simple moving average of 6.00% for the last 200 days.
+The stock of General Motors Company (GM) has seen a 4.67% increase in the past week, with a 4.35% gain in the past month, and a 1.11% flourish in the past quarter.
+The volatility ratio for the week is 2.49%, and the volatility levels for the past 30 days are at 3.02% for GM.
+The simple moving average for the last 20 days is -0.02% for GM stock, with a simple moving average of 10.84% for the last 200 days.

 Is It Worth Investing in General Motors Company (NYSE: GM) Right Now?